Ink and Identity: Reading Hakka Narratives through Calligraphy

 Joyfully reading the books of ancient scholars

-This hanging scroll showcases Chang's unrestrained brushstrokes, and the structured composition of the characters exudes dramatic tension.
-The aged, yellowing paper, on which the words were transcribed by Chang, reveals the passage of time.
+This hanging scroll showcases Chang’s unrestrained brushstrokes, with the structured composition of the characters creating dramatic tension.
+The aged, yellowing paper on which Chang transcribed the words furthe reveals the passage of time.

-One distinguishing characteristic of works by Hakka calligraphers is their occasional inspiration drawn from Hakka literature and poetry.
+One distinguishing features of works by Hakka calligraphers is their occasional inspiration drawn from Hakka literature and poetry.
 For instance, Chung Chao-Cheng (鐘肇政)(1925-2020) incorporated excerpts from his own novel into Excerpt of The Novel Dull Ice Flower.
-His novel, Luping Hua (translated as “The Dull Ice Flower” or “Lupine Flower”), explores pressing issues such as wealth disparity, education, and corrupt politics in rural Taiwan in 1960.
-It not only holds a significant place in Taiwan's literary canon, but encapsulates the collective memory of the Hakka community, later adapted into a film of the same title in 1989.
+His novel, Luping Hua (translated as “The Dull Ice Flower” or “Lupine Flower”), explores pressing issues such as wealth disparity, education, and corrupt politics in rural Taiwan during the 1960s.
+It holds a significant place in Taiwan’s literary canon and encapsulates the collective memory of the Hakka community.
+The novel was later adapted into a film of the same title in 1989.

 Excerpt of The Dull Ice Flower by Chung Chao-Cheng (鐘肇政)